LMIA - EMPLOYERS

 As an employer, you have standard obligations per provincial and federal labour laws.
 If you are applying for a low-wage stream of LMIA (hourly wage below provincial median wage, check here for more detailed list), you are required to:

 If all these conditions are met and the interview with ESDC officer goes well, the employer will receive an LMIA approval letter that the foreign national can use to apply for their work permit.
-LMIA approval letter has a validity of 6 months; if the foreign national does not apply for a work permit within this time, you will need to apply for a new LMIA.
+Labour Market Impact Assessment (LMIA) approval letter has a validity of six months; if the foreign national does not apply for a work permit within this time, you will need to apply for a new LMIA.

 This is evaluated based on the advertisement period conducted prior to submitting an application for the LMIA.
 Please note that some streams are exempt from this requirement.